savian-net/SaviDetect/SaviDetect/README.md

 ### Install as a service

 A cmd file is included called InstallSaviDetect.cmd.
-This will run the commands necessary to isnatll SaviDetect as a Windows service.
+This will run the commands necessary to install SaviDetect as a Windows service.